 Students are expected to make housing arrangements for living in D.C., and to submit their security paperwork before the end of August to the Smithsonian for processing.

 Tuesday after Labor Day

 Students (now interns) have orientation meeting in DC with representative from the Smithsonian Office of Fellowships.
-Later that same week, professor Cohen will meet with the interns for their first colloquium meeting.
+Later that same week, the Smithsonian Program Director will meet with the interns for their first colloquium meeting.

 September through December

 Interns work at their assigned museums under direct supervision by Smithsonian curators, as well as working on their own individual research project.
-The interns meet weekly to attend a seminar on museum studies with Dr. Dorothy Moss.
-They also meet monthly with Professor Cohen and periodically with liaison.
+The interns meet weekly to attend a seminar on museum studies.
+They also meet monthly with the Smithsonian Program Director and periodically with liaison.

 On the last day of Smith classes, the interns' research projects are due both to their Smithsonian supervisors, and another copy to the American Studies office at Smith.